What Is Spoofing Email?

 Use Sender Policy Framework (SPF)

 The Sender Policy Framework (SPF) is an email authentication mechanism that’s designed to specify which email servers can send emails on behalf of your domain.
-To implement SPF, domains and hosts need to identify the machines authorized to send email on their behalf by including additional records to their existing DNS information, which is a fairly complicated task that’s best left to experienced network administrators.
+To implement SPF, domains and hosts need to identify the machines authorized to send a secure email on their behalf by including additional records to their existing DNS information, which is a fairly complicated task that’s best left to experienced network administrators (learn more about how to send an anonymous email).

 In addition to SPF, there are several other effective countermeasures against email spoofing, including Sender ID, DKIM, and DMARC.
 Sender ID tries to improve on SPF by verifying email header fields that all contain sending party information, DKIM verifies if message content is authentic and not changed, and DMARC specifies how domains handle suspicious emails.